Bipolar Disorder And Relationships: Understanding The Challenges And Possibilities

 How can online therapy support partners who love someone with bipolar disorder?

-Online therapy can be accessible in anyone’s home or safe place, possibly offering more scheduling flexibility than traditional therapy can.
+Online therapy can be available in anyone’s home or safe place, possibly offering more scheduling flexibility than traditional therapy can.
 This can be beneficial for those who are partners with someone who experiences bipolar disorder, as certain phases of the condition may make it difficult to attend regularly scheduled in-person appointments.

 Another benefit of online therapy for individuals with bipolar disorder can be the care continuity that is generally found in the online therapy setting.
-Maintaining consistent treatment and access to mental health resources is generally important for anyone with a mental health condition, including individuals who live with bipolar disorder.
-For example: Online therapy can be accessed while traveling or if the client is ill and can’t be around other people.
+Maintaining consistent treatment and mental health resources is generally important for anyone with a mental health condition, including individuals who live with bipolar disorder.
+For example: Online therapy can be reached while traveling or if the client is ill and can’t be around other people.

 Getty